- Solicitors For Business

 - Direct debit payments and cheques being returned by the bank

-- Funds earmarked to pay PAYE, NIC, VAT or corporation tax are being used for other purposes
+- Funds earmarked to pay PAYE, NIC, VAT or corporation tax being used for other purposes

 - Receipt of statutory demands or winding-up petitions

-When the directors believe that the company may be, or is about to become, insolvent, they should immediately seek professional advice from expert company insolvency solicitors, accountants and/or insolvency practitioners with regards to the appropriate next steps to take.
+When directors believe their company may be, or is about to become, insolvent, they should immediately seek professional advice from an expert company insolvency solicitor, accountant or insolvency practitioners to determine the appropriate next steps to take.

-Directors are duty bound to consider the formal insolvency processes available to the company in order to protect the creditors of the company.
+Directors are duty-bound to consider the formal insolvency processes available to the business in order to protect the company’s creditors.

 It is important to point out that not all instances of a company being technically insolvent require the instigation of formal insolvency proceedings.
-For example, a company may have an insolvent balance sheet but be perfectly capable to meet its liabilities as they fall due for payment.
+For example, a company may have an insolvent balance sheet, but be perfectly capable of meeting its liabilities as they fall due for payment.

-If a company is trading profitably, and can reasonably predict that its cash flow will permit it to meet its present and future debt obligations, creditors will not be put under undue risk.
-However, if the company is both balance sheet and cash flow insolvent, it is clear formal insolvency proceedings should be started immediately.
+If a company is trading profitably and can reasonably predict that its cash flow will permit it to meet its present and future debt obligations, creditors will not be put at undue risk.
+However, if the company is both balance sheet and cash flow insolvent, formal insolvency proceedings should be started immediately.